therootcompany/greenlock-express.js/README.md

 });
 ```

-**WARNING**: If you don't do any checks and simply complete `approveRegistration` callback, an attacker will spoof SNI packets with bad hostnames and that will cause you to be rate-limited and or blocked from the ACME server.

-Alternatively, You can run **registration** manually:
+WARNING: If you don't do any checks and simply complete `approveRegistration` callback, an attacker will spoof SNI packets with bad hostnames and that will cause you to be rate-limited and or blocked from the ACME server.
+Alternatively, You can run registration *manually*:

 ```bash
 npm install -g letsencrypt-cli